…the imposing tenor Rouwen Huther gave a complete interpretation, forthright and deeply involved from the inside out… Bachtrack, 22 July 2017

-As a concert soloist, Rouwen Huther’s repertoire includes works such as Beethoven’s Symphony N° 9, Berlioz‘ La damnation de Faust, Bruch’s Das Lied von der Glocke, Mahler’s Das Lied von der Erde, Orff’s Carmina Burana, Puccini’s Messa di Gloria.
+As a concert soloist, Rouwen Huther’s repertoire includes Beethoven’s Symphony N° 9, Berlioz‘ La Damnation de Faust, Bruch’s Das Lied von der Glocke, Mahler’s Das Lied von der Erde, Orff’s Carmina Burana and Puccini’s Messa di gloria.

-The German tenor performed under the baton of conductors including Stefan Asbury, Charles Dutoit, Gabriele Ferro, Christopher Franklin, Patrick Lange, Julien Salemkour, Ulf Schirmer, Keri-Lynn Wilson and was accompanied by orchestras including Gewandhausorchester Leipzig, Haydn-Orchester Bozen, Hessisches Staatsorchester, Münchner Rundfunkorchester, Philharmonie Baden-Baden, Staatskapelle Berlin, SWR Sinfonieorchester.
+Rouwen Huther has performed under the baton of conductors such as Stefan Asbury, Charles Dutoit, Gabriele Ferro, Christopher Franklin, Patrick Lange, Julien Salemkour, Ulf Schirmer and Keri-Lynn Wilson and with orchestras including Gewandhausorchester Leipzig, Haydn-Orchester Bozen, Hessisches Staatsorchester, Münchner Rundfunkorchester, Philharmonie Baden-Baden, Staatskapelle Berlin and SWR Sinfonieorchester.

 This biography is for information only and should not be reproduced. © Artistainternational, August 2023.